Citizen and Junior Police Academy

 The Special Response Team Members of the Peachtree City Police Department will discuss their responsibilities and tactical operations abilities.
 A field demonstration is provided.

 911 Center operations are discussed.
 Participants are given a tour of the communications center and will see how emergency calls are received, processed and dispatched.

-Applications for the 2019 Citizens Police Academy can be found by clicking here.
-If you have any further questions, please contact Lieutenant Brad Williams via email or at 770-487-8866 for additional information.
+Applications for the Citizens Police Academy can be found by clicking here.
+If you have any further questions, please contact Sergeant Kevin Brown via email or at 770-487-8866 for additional information.